dtPaTh/AzFuncOpenTelemetryDemo/README.md

 To reduce complexitity in the demo setup, OpenTelemetry OTLP Exporter for .NET **v1.2.0-beta1** is used.

-Dynatrace.OpenTelemetry library provides a TracerProviderBuilder Extension function which automatically configures the traceprovider to send the traces to Dynatrace.
+The Dynatrace.OpenTelemetry library provides a TracerProviderBuilder Extension function which automatically configures the Traceprovider to send the traces to Dynatrace.

 See following [instructions to activate the Dynatrace OTLP endpoint](https://www.dynatrace.com/support/help/how-to-use-dynatrace/transactions-and-services/purepath-distributed-traces/opentelemetry-ingest/#activate)